<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=905697862838810&amp;ev=PageView&amp;noscript=1">

 • Income needed at retirement: 80% of current income

 Why the disparity?
-As an example, Calculator A assumes an average life expectancy of 86 years old, while Calculator B assumes Tom will live to 92—meaning he’ll need to stretch his retirement savings out over six more years.
+In this example, Calculator A assumes an average life expectancy of 86 years old, while Calculator B assumes Tom will live to 92—meaning he’ll need to stretch his retirement savings out over six more years.

 This is just one assumption that may impact Tom’s retirement projections.
-Other assumptions might include:
+There are a wide variety of assumptions that will have significant impact on an individual’s retirement projections.

-A retirement calculator is a helpful tool, but certainly not a fortune teller.
-It can help your employees build a savings plan, measure their progress, and forecast different retirement scenarios based on adjustments to the data they input.
+The future is unpredictable.
+That makes a retirement calculator a helpful tool, but not a fortune teller.
+It can be useful in guiding your employees through building a savings plan, measuring their progress, and forecasting different retirement scenarios based on adjustments to the data they input.
+However, it is important to remember that it is no more than an estimate on an individual’s retirement projections.

 You may also like: